6165-MSET-CuttleFish/6165-Homography/README.md

 3. Download `homographyCalibration.py`, `homographyTest.py`, and `referenceChessboard.png` and put them in the same directory as the image from your camera.
 4. Change the filename on line 17 of `homographyCalibration.py` to match the name of the image from your camera.
 5. Run the program (`python3 homographyCalibration.py`).
 If errors appear about missing packages, install them with pip (`pip3 install [packagename]`).
-6. Press "c" on one of the image windows to have it automatically select all of the chessboard vertices.
-You can also manually do this by clicking a corresponding location on each image and pressing "s" for each pair.
+6. Press `c` on one of the image windows to have it automatically select all of the chessboard vertices.
+You can also manually do this by clicking a corresponding location on each image and pressing `s` for each pair.
 7. The point dots are colored.
-Make the locations of the colored dots match between the two images by pressing "r" to rotate them and "f" to flip them.
+Make the locations of the colored dots match between the two images by pressing `r` to rotate them and `f` to flip them.
-8. Press "h" to calculate the homography matrix.
+8. Press `h` to calculate the homography matrix.
 9. Copy it out of the terminal/shell output.

 If you want to test the matrix, you can copy the Python syntax for the matrix into `homographyCalibration.py` (line 6) and the image filename (line 13).
 Run that program, and test the matrix by clicking on a point on the chessboard on the snapshot.
 A dot at the corresponding location on the reference image should appear.

-## Applying the matrix
+## Applying the Matrix
 You need to have a pipeline from which you can extract result coordinates.
 This sample code uses results from a Limelight pipeline, but you can adapt it to fit others.

 1. Copy `BasicHomographySample.java` into your `teamcode` folder.